Nicholas Hoult: Early life

-Nicholas Caradoc Hoult was born on December 7, 1989, in Wokingham, Berkshire, England, to Glenis (née Brown), a piano teacher, and Roger Hoult, a commercial pilot.
+Nicholas Caradoc Hoult was born on 7 December 1989, in Wokingham, Berkshire, England, to Glenis (née Brown), a piano teacher, and Roger Hoult, a commercial pilot.
 His middle name, Caradoc (pronounced /ka.ˈra.dɔk/), originates from Middle Welsh and translates to "beloved one."
 His paternal great-aunt, Anna Neagle, was a renowned stage and film actress, celebrated during the 1930s and 1940s.
 Hoult has three siblings: an older brother and two sisters.

 Hoult spent much of his early years in the village of Sindlesham, located in the borough of Wokingham, where his family lived on a quiet estate.
 His older siblings were passionate about acting and dancing from a young age, participating in classes and auditions.
 As a child, Hoult often accompanied them to these events, which sparked his own interest in acting.
 Reflecting on his childhood in a 2011 interview with The Guardian, he described his upbringing as "pretty outdoorsy" and "normal," noting that he and his siblings enjoyed "running around in the garden and making tree houses."

-Nicholas Hoult, at the 2024 Toronto International Film Festival (TIFF) for the movie The Order.

-He attended The Coombes Infant and Nursery School before moving on to Arborfield Church of England Junior School for his primary education.

-Hoult also developed a passion for ballet during his early years and performed as a dancer with several high-profile companies, participating in regional productions.
+He attended the Coombes Infant and Nursery School before moving on to Arborfield Church of England Junior School for his primary education.
+He also developed a passion for ballet during his early years and performed as a dancer with several high-profile companies, participating in regional productions.
 He notably took part in prestigious productions of Swan Lake and The Nutcracker with the English National Ballet, showcasing his versatility and dedication to the performing arts.
 However, in 2002, at the age of 12, Hoult decided to shift his focus towards acting and enrolled at the renowned Sylvia Young Theatre School, marking the beginning of his formal training in the craft.